fruit/sfDoctrineTablePlugin/README.markdown

       options:
         symfony: { table: false }

-  Then rebuild models:
+  Then rebuild models by executing:

     ./symfony doctrine:build-model

-  And generate updated base tables:
+  And then, generate an updated version of base tables:

     ./symfony doctrine:build-table

-  There are some nuances to know.
+  There are some nuances to keep in mind.
 When you disable model(-s), which base table(-s) was generated before, task ``doctrine:build-table`` will uninstall disabled base table automatically.

 ## 6.6. <a id="h6_6">Base tables generation for a specific models</a>

-  Now you can pass manually a list of models you would like to generate base tables
+  Now you can pass manually a list of models you would like to generate the base tables

     ./symfony doctrine:build-table City Country